-While supportive of the proposed project, staff has outlined below several recommendations in order to ensure a successful integration of the new building within the established context of the historic district including the following:
+Collectively, these modifications represent an improvement over the previous design.
+While fully supportive of the proposed project, staff does have several recommendations to ensure a successful integration of the new building within the established context of the historic district, including the following:

-- Staff is concerned with the overall amount of paving and number and width of curb cuts proposed for the site.
-More specifically, the over 70'-0" wide exit curb cut along Jefferson Avenue, which will have an adverse impact on the pedestrian experience and may potentially impact pedestrian safety.
-As such, staff recommends that the width of this exit ramp and curb cut be reduced to the same width as the entrance width, or to the greatest extent possible. - While supportive of the resilient design which effectively responds to the challenges of sea level rise, staff believes that the magnitude of the ramping systems associated with the extreme height of the first level has an adverse impact on the surrounding historic districts.
-To this end, staff recommends that the height of the covered parking area be reduced to the minimum required so that the apparatus bay level can be lowered.
-This in turn will reduce the ramping slope resulting in a more compatible relationship to the districts.

-- In order to create a more successful architectural composition, staff recommends that the proposed metal cladding along the south façade be eliminated and replaced with additional concrete block in a stacked bond pattern. - Staff has a concern with the austere and contextually incompatible design of the south elevation in front of the entrance and exit ramps.
+- In order to create a more successful architectural composition, staff recommends that the concrete block in a stacked bond pattern along the south façade be extended westward to the stair. - Staff recommends that the applicant explore the introduction of solid masonry railings at the southwest stair to reference the existing solid masonry railings of the central feature stair of the South Shore Community Center. - While supportive of the resilient design which effectively responds to the challenges of sea level rise, staff believes that the magnitude of the ramping systems associated with the extreme height of the first level has an adverse impact on the surrounding historic districts.
+To this end, staff recommends that the height of the covered parking area be reduced to the greatest extent possible so that the apparatus bay level can be lowered.
+Staff believes that even a minimal reduction in height will result in a more compatible relationship to the districts. - Staff has a concern with the austere and contextually incompatible design of the south elevation in front of the entrance and exit ramps.
 This is critically important along the south side of the site as it fronts directly onto 6th Street and the property is a continuation of an established urban form.
 In order to address the contextual relationship of the proposed project along the south elevation, fronting 6th Street, staff recommends that the architect and landscape architect further study the treatment of the south side of the entrance and exit ramps.
 This may include, but shall not be limited to, the utilization of undulating green walls, sculptures, topiary, meandering paths, street furniture and other creative architectural and landscape forms.
 Additionally, the AIPP component of the project should be considered for these important components of the site.